neperfepx/neper/docs/_sources/doc/introduction.rst.txt

 ----------------

 Neper is written in (mostly ANSI) C and a little C++, and it can run on any Unix-like system.
 Neper is also known to run on macOS and on Microsoft Windows using the Windows subsystem for Linux (WSL), the Ubuntu app or similar solutions, although we do not test nor support this usage and multithreading must be turned off (which slows down execution significantly).

+When installed, Neper consists the :program:`neper` binary, which can be called at the command-line, and data files, which are useful to the binary.
+At runtime, :program:`neper` looks for its data files in :code:`$NEPER_DATA_DIR`, :file:`$HOME/.local/neper` and :file:`/usr/share/neper`, successively (see below).

 .. note:: Ubuntu users may be interested in the tutorial ":ref:`installation_ubuntu_22`" from step-by-step installation instructions.